 Under the 2003 Plan, we may grant to our directors, officers, employees, service providers and controlling shareholders options to purchase our ordinary shares.
 Following an increase in the number of shares available for grant approved by our board of directors and shareholders in November 2005, a total of 1,368,000 ordinary shares are subject to the 2003 Plan.
 Any expired or cancelled options are available for reissuance under the 2003 Plan.
-Our employees and directors may only be granted options under Section 102 of the Israeli Income Tax Ordinance, which provides for a beneficial tax treatment, and our non-employees (such as service providers and controlling shareholders) may only be granted options under another section of the Tax Ordinance, which does not provide for similar tax benefits.
+Our employees, officers and directors may only be granted options under Section 102 of the Israeli Income Tax Ordinance, which provides for a beneficial tax treatment, and our non-employees (such as service providers) and controlling shareholders may only be granted options under another section of the Tax Ordinance, which does not provide for similar tax benefits.
 To be approved under Section 102, options must be issued through a trustee, and if held by the trustee for the minimum required period, the employees and directors are entitled to defer any taxable event with respect to the options until the earlier to occur of (i) the transfer of the underlying shares from the trustee to the employee or director or (ii) the sale of the underlying shares to any other third party.
-Based on elections made by us, our employees and directors will only be subject to capital gains tax of 25% on the sale of the shares underlying their options, provided that the trustee holds their options or, upon their exercise, the underlying shares for at least 24 months following the end of the calendar year in which the options were granted.
+Based on elections made by us, our employees and directors will only be subject to capital gains tax of 25% on the sale of the shares underlying their options, provided that the trustee holds their options or, upon their exercise, the underlying shares for at least 24 months following the end of the calendar year in which the options were granted or 30 months from the time the options were granted as shall be elected by the trustee.
 We may not recognize expenses pertaining to the options for tax purposes.

 The tax treatment with respect to options granted to employees and directors under the 2003 Plan is the result of our election of the capital gains tax track under Section 102 of the Israeli Income Tax Ordinance.
-Section 102 also provides for an income tax track, under which, among other things, the benefit to the employees will be taxed as income, the issuer will be allowed to recognize expenses for tax purposes, and the minimum holding period for the trustee will be 12 months from the end of the calendar year in which such options are granted.
-We will be able to change our election with respect to future grants under the 2003 Plan after the close of 2004.
-In addition, we will be able to make a different election under a new plan.
+Section 102 also provides for an income tax track, under which, among other things, the benefit to the employees will be taxed as income, the issuer will be allowed to recognize expenses for tax purposes, and the minimum holding period for the trustee will be 12 months from the date upon which such options are granted.
+We are able to change our election with respect to future grants under the 2003 Plan as of the close of 2004.

 Our board of directors has the authority to administer the 2003 Plan and to grant options under the plan.
 However, a compensation committee appointed by the board may provide recommendations to the board with respect to the administration of the plan and also has full power, among other things, to alter any restrictions and conditions of the options, accelerate the rights of an optionee to exercise options and determine the exercise price of the options.
-Following the closing of this offering, the Compensation Committee will administer the 2003 Plan.
+Following the election of our external directors, we will establish a compensation committee that will, among other things, administer the 2003 Plan pursuant to its terms.